 Safety and Tips

-Before you go around digging on your property, give a buzz to the 811 call center in your state to ensure you won't be knocking out any power, shoveling into sewage or water lines or taking down cable before the big game.
-Always wear safety goggles when digging as well as a long-sleeved shirt, pants and gloves because digging brings up a lot of loose objects that can be sharp and go flying when hit from above.
+Before you go around digging post holes on your property, give a buzz to the 811 call center in your state to ensure you won't be knocking out any power, shoveling into sewage or water lines or taking down cable before the big game.
+Always wear safety goggles when digging as well as a long-sleeved shirt, pants, and work gloves because digging brings up a lot of loose objects that can be sharp and go flying when hit from above.